eBay No Longer Removes Counterfeit Rolex Listings. Thanks AI!

 The problem is, invariably, you’ll get this followup: “We looked into your report and didn’t find the listing to be in violation of our policy.
 This determination was made using automation or artificial intelligence.”
 In my experience in the past year, 100% of the time, no matter how preposterously fake the watch is, and no matter how much concrete proof that it’s counterfeit you provide in your submission, they tell you it’s not in violation of their policy.
 I reported ten more obvious fakes before publishing this article just to be sure, and as expected, all ten of them indeed got the “not in violation” response.

-If anybody has managed to get a counterfeit listing removed from eBay recently, please let me know.
-I reached out to all the watch enthusiasts I know and none of them have. eBay has not responded to my requests for a comment on this.
+If anybody has managed to get a counterfeit listing removed from eBay via their Report function recently, please let me know.
+I reached out to all the watch enthusiasts I know and none of them have.
+Since this article was published eBay has reached out to me, but their stance on this issue isn’t exactly unified or clear.

 Wait, Why is eBay Allowing Fake Rolex Listings?

-I honestly think eBay hasn’t realized that their removal rate of fake Rolexes has dropped to 0% (or close to it).
-I suspect that an “AI agent” determined that its goals are most efficiently met by saying everything’s fine all the time.
-But hey, who knows.
+I suspect that eBay’s “AI agent” determined that its goals are most efficiently met by saying everything’s fine all the time.
 I’m not going to be a luddite who grumbles about tech companies using AI, but I will say this: eBay’s model needs to be tweaked to take user reports seriously.
+You would think it should be easy for eBay to start taking action on user reports again–the way they had done for over a quarter century–but I get the impression that their acquisition of authentication software startup 3PM Shield has added a thick layer of corporate AI hell to a seemingly simple task.

 Forum Culture Already Acknowledges that eBay No Longer Removes Fakes